What can I do with this?

 How can I afford it?

-This certificate requires 18.0 units and will likely take 2 semesters.
+This degree requires 18.0 units and will likely take 2 semesters.

 Approximate Total Costs